babeard/babeard/README.md

 Fullstack Web Developer
 -----------------------

 I've been coding professionally for over 12 years and as a hobby since 2001.
-Small biz eCommerce is my niche.

-* 🌍  I'm based in Nashville, TN (area)
+* 🌍  I'm based near Nashville, TN (area)
-* 🧠  I'm learning PostgreSQL, Supabase

 ### Skills